 Another longtime employee of the Waldo Rohnert Seed Farm was Cleo Clinton “Tex” Carley, who served as the farm manager as early as 1934.
 Tex was living in Hollister in 1930, so he may have already been on the payroll when Waldo Rohnert established the Cotati seed farm.

-In 1955, attorneys Paul Golis and Maurice Fredericks completed negotiations with Fred Rohnert and his sister Dorothy (who married sugar heir Claus Spreckels in 1957) to purchase 2,600 acres of the 3,300-acre seed farm, which they planned to develop for residential and industrial uses.
+In 1955, attorneys Pete Golis and Maurice Fredericks completed negotiations with Fred Rohnert and his sister Dorothy (who married sugar heir Claus Spreckels in 1957) to purchase 2,600 acres of the 3,300-acre seed farm, which they planned to develop for residential and industrial uses.
 Golis and Fredericks, along with Tex Carley and others, formed the Valley View Development Corporation and built the initial sections of Rohnert Park.

 Much of the remaining acreage stayed agricultural and was managed by Ed Grossi’s family, who grew hay and raised cattle on the property through the 1980s.
 Ed continues the agricultural legacy with his Sweet Lane Wholesale Nursery, which he owns and operates east of Petaluma Hill Road.